Video - Saving Regularly

-An easy way to get your savings working for you is set up a regular payment from your current account into a savings account so that you can automatically add a little bit each month.
-That way you won’t have to remember and you won’t be tempted to skip a month.
+One way to get your savings working is to set up a regular payment from your current account into a savings account.
+This way, you'll automatically add a little bit each month, making it much easier to keep track of your savings.

 As your savings build up, they’ll grow faster– even if you’re only paying in the same regular amount.
-This is because each time the interest earned on your money is paid into your account it starts earning interest too.
+This is because with most savings accounts the interest on your savings also generates its own interest.

-This interest-on-interest is called compound interest, and over the longer term it makes a big difference to how much your savings are worth.
+This interest-on-interest is called compound interest, and long-term it makes a big difference to your savings balance.

-Some savings accounts have minimum and maximum monthly payments and other restrictions, so be careful to pick one that suits your needs.
+Some savings accounts have minimum and maximum monthly payments, or other restrictions.
+Make sure you pick one that meets your needs.

 Always read the terms and conditions before you choose a savings account to make sure it’s right for you.

 Fixed rate products are linked to market rates at the time of issue.
 Future fixed rate products may be offered at higher or lower rates depending upon changes in market conditions.

 This guide is intended as a summary only and does not constitute financial or legal advice given by Leeds Building Society.
 No reliance should be placed on this guide and you must make your own decisions, we recommend that you seek legal and/or financial advice if you have any questions or queries.